Ben-Woolley/Ben-Woolley.github.io/README.md

 ## Hotels.com (Current)
 ### Software Developer 1 (August 2018 - Present)
-I have additionally been carrying out coding interviews for Java roles under this role.
+I have additionally been carrying out coding interviews for Java and Scala roles under this role.

 #### Scala team (November 2018 - Present)
 A team solely working in Scala, maintaining both dateful and dateless pricing services in addition to pre-select.
 The team prefers pair programming as a default and I've been enjoying this as a practice.